APSL/puput/docs/setup.rst

      'puput',
      'colorful',

-3. In the same file, also add the line `PUPUT_AS_PLUGIN = True` to the very bottom
+3. In the same file, also add the line :code:`PUPUT_AS_PLUGIN = True` to the very bottom

-4. In the same folder, add to `urls.py` near the top `from puput import urls as puput_urls` and just above `url(r'', include(wagtail_urls)),` add `url(r'',include(puput_urls)),`
+4. In the same folder, add to :code:`urls.py` near the top :code:`from puput import urls as puput_urls` and just above :code:`url(r'', include(wagtail_urls)),` add :code:`url(r'',include(puput_urls)),`

-5. Run :code:`python manage.py migrate` followed by `python manage.py runserver 0:8000` to start the server
+5. Run :code:`python manage.py migrate` followed by :code:`python manage.py runserver 0:8000` to start the server

-6. To create a Puput blog navigate to the Wagtail admin interface at `127.0.0.1:8000/admin` and create a new child page of type `Blog`.
+6. To create a Puput blog navigate to the Wagtail admin interface at :code:`127.0.0.1:8000/admin` and create a new child page of type :code:`Blog`.
 Every blog post is then created as a child of this blog.

 Docker
 ------